 The chapters deal with issues such as inflection, derivation, compounding, productivity, and various aspects of the interface question, the relationship between morphology and phonology, syntax, and semantics, the role of morphology in a wider perspective.
 Concludes with a set of morphological sketches of a typologically and genetically diverse set of languages, each illustrating one or more particularly interesting morphological traits.

 Presents a comprehensive review of theoretical work on the linguistics and psycholinguistics of compound words and combines it with a series of surveys of compounding in a variety of languages from a wide range of language families.

-Koerner reference atlases G3201.E3 2005 .W67 Book and CD combination displaying the structural properties of the world's languages.
-142 world maps and numerous regional maps display the geographical distribution of features of pronunciation and grammar.
+Book and CD combination displaying the structural properties of the world's languages.
+More than 140 world maps and numerous regional maps display the geographical distribution of features of pronunciation and grammar.
 The section on morphology includes maps and data on inflectional formatives, affixation, reduplication, and much more.
-The accompanying CD allows you to zoom in on & customize the maps, to display bibliographical sources, and to establish correlations between features.

 The journal covers morphology proper as well as the interaction of morphology with phonology, syntax, and semantics, the acquisition and processing of morphological information, the nature of the mental lexicon, and morphological variation and change.
 Its main focus is on formal models of morphological knowledge, morphological typology, the position of morphology in the architecture of the human language faculty, and the evolution and change of language.